The Energy Regulation and Markets Review: China

 When a foreign company invests in upstream oil and gas through the PSC regime, parties would normally agree in the PSC that the NOC will sell the foreign investor's share of oil and gas on its behalf.
 Usually the price is determined by reference to the prevailing price in an arm's-length transaction for a long-term sales contract of similar quality of crude oil in the main world oil markets with adjustment to be made for quality, delivery, transportation, payment and other terms, and expressed as a 'free on board' price at the delivery point in China.

-Upstream crude oil prices and gas prices are not regulated, while refined oil prices and natural gas city gate prices are subject to government regulation:
+Upstream crude oil prices and gas prices are not regulated, while refined oil prices are subject to government regulation:

 - the retail and wholesale of gasoline and diesel, and the sale of gasoline and diesel to wholesale businesses, railway customers and transportation customers are subject to the government guidance prices; and